Augmentative Communication and Empowerment Supports (ACES)

 - Special education teachers, SLPs, ATPs, or related fields

-For more information about ACES as a professional learning experience, review the information from the 2012 PSHA Convention session or download the handout (pdf).
+For more information about ACES as a professional learning experience, review the information from the 2012 PSHA Convention session.

 If you are interested in being a volunteer at ACES, please complete the Volunteer Application, and the job description for the specific position: